bitcoin-s/bitcoin-s/docs/applications/configuration.md

 If you have a file `application.conf` anywhere on your classpath when using bitcoin-s, the values there take precedence over the ones found in our `reference.conf`.
-We also look for the file `bitcoin-s.conf` in the current Bitcoin-S data directory.
+We also look for the file `$HOME/.bitcoin-s/bitcoin-s.conf` in the current Bitcoin-S data directory.

 The resolved configuration gets parsed by